Chainlit/cookbook/ai-web-search-linkup/README.md

 ## Note

 This is a demonstration project.
-While the implementation is straightforward, in a production environment, you should add proper error handling, implement retry mechanisms, and use a more robust architecture.
+While the implementation is straightforward, in a production environment, you should:

+- Add proper error handling and implement retry mechanisms
+- Use a more robust architecture
+- Ensure that the message history strictly follows your LLM provider's requirements for message ordering (e.g., messages must alternate between user and assistant roles, and always start with a user message)